+Smart watches, music systems or any other electronic devices are not permitted at the academy.
 If students need to make contact with home, we will use the phone in reception.
-A student does not, therefore, haveany need for a mobile phone in the academy.
-Any student found using a mobile phone or smartwatch during the day will have the phone confiscated.
+A student does not, therefore, have any need for a mobile phone or any other electronic device in the academy.
+Any student found using a mobile phone, smartwatch or electronic device during the day will have the device confiscated.
 It will not be returned until a parent comes into school to collect it.